olgamelnichuk/ngspyeasy/README.md

 $ ngspyeasy --samples /path/to/samples.config.tsv --vars pipeline_vars.yml pipeline_playbook.yml --log_dir /path/to/log_dir
 ```

-where `samples.config.tsv` contains a list of sample configurations your pipeline scripts use:
+where `samples.config.tsv` contains a list of sample configurations your pipeline scripts use.
 Here is an example:

 ```
 sample_id   fastq1  fatsq2